-Korean American Outreach Group (KAOG) is a 501(c)3 nonprofit organization with the mission of outreaching to vulnerable communities to share resources that could better individual lives.
-KAOG provides educational, public health, and safety resources to the communities that it serves.
-KAOG serves all populations and does not discriminate based on race, ethnicity, gender, and/or health conditions.
+Korean American Outreach Group (KAOG) is a 501(c)3 nonprofit organization established in 2015 with the mission of outreaching to vulnerable communities in order to share resources that improve individual lives.

 Founder & President of the Board of Directors